Matti Santahuhta

 Matti Santahuhta (born 13 August 1981) is a Finnish football manager and a former footballer.
-He's been recently coaching FC Jazz in the Finnish third tier Kakkonen.
+He has recently been coaching FC Jazz in the Finnish third tier Kakkonen.

 Santahuhta played five seasons in the Finnish premier division Veikkausliiga for FC Jazz and Tampere United.
 He was a member of the Finland squad at the 2001 FIFA World Youth Championship in Argentina.